openstack/nova-specs/specs/mitaka/approved/virt-driver-cpu-pinning.rst

 is general possible by making use of processor affinity and binding vCPUs to pCPUs.
 This functionality currently exist in Nova.
-However, it is also necessary to consider thread affinity in the context of simultaneous multithreading (SMT) enabled systems.
+However, it is also necessary to consider thread affinity in the context of simultaneous multithreading (SMT) enabled systems, such as those with Intel(R) Hyper-Threading Technology.
 In these systems, competition for shared resources can result in unpredictable behavior.

 Use Cases
 ----------

-Depending on the workload being executed the end user or cloud admin may wish to have control over how the guest used hyperthreads.
+Depending on the workload being executed the end user or cloud admin may wish to have control over how the guest uses hardware threads.
 To maximise cache efficiency, the guest may wish to be pinned to thread siblings.
-Conversely the guest may wish to avoid thread siblings (i.e. only pin to one sibling) or even avoid hosts with threads entirely.
+Conversely the guest may wish to avoid thread siblings.
 This level of control is of particular importance to Network Function Virtualization (NFV) deployments, which care about maximizing cache efficiency of vCPUs.